Swedemon/MzFightReporter/README.md

 1. On the left choose 'Integrations' then 'Webhooks'.
 1. Click on 'New Webhook' then click 'Copy Webhook URL' to copy the link.
 ## Enable Healing Stats
-<ins>Warning:</ins> Healing stats can increase game lag after long fights.
+<ins>Warning:</ins> Healing stats can increase game lag after excessively long fights.
 If you encounter issues uncheck the 'log healing' setting described below.
 1. Install the ArcDps [heal addon](https://github.com/Krappa322/arcdps_healing_stats#readme).
 1. In the ArcDps options (alt-shift-t) under 'Extensions' choose the 'healing_stats' tab then check 'log healing' and 'enable live sharing'.
    - Note: To view the in-game heal window check 'peers outgoing' option.